1. Explain TempData in MVC?

 34. List out different return types of a controller action method?

-Answer: There are total nine return types we can use to return results from controller to view.
+Answer: There is a total of nine return types we can use to return results from the controller to view.

 ViewResult (View): This return type is used to return a webpage from an action method.